 5 Ways to Help Carry Momentum From Open Enrollment to Retirement Planning

-As open enrollment draws to a close, engaging employees around their retirement benefits now can help drive meaningful increases in plan participation and contributions.
+As employee open enrollment draws to a close, engaging employees around their retirement benefits now can help drive meaningful increases in plan participation and contributions.

 At this time of year when employees are actively engaged in many of their employer-provided benefits, there is an opportunity in the post-enrollment period to help them once again shift their focus to the future to best support their goals for retirement.
-In fact, one study shows that when employers incorporate key aspects of their retirement plan and financial wellness into open enrollment communications, 44% more participants enroll in a 401(k) plan, while existing participants double their contributions.2
+In fact, one study shows that when employers incorporate key aspects of their retirement plan and financial wellness into employee open enrollment communication, 44% more participants enroll in a 401(k) plan, while existing participants double their contributions.2

 With so many employees working remotely, traditional on-site educational methods may be less relevant or effective for many organizations today.
 Consider replacing conventional channels of communication with more targeted or digital alternatives, such as SMS, workplace chat, prerecorded presentations, conference calls, virtual meetings, or direct mail, which can be particularly helpful for non-desk employees who don’t have a computer or a work email.